fanboykun/svelte-common-hooks/README.md

 - [Source](./src/lib/create-form-state.svelte.ts)

+**This hooks relies on zod/v4 for validation, so make sure you already installed zod/v4**

-this hook is used to create a form state, it will validate the form state on input and blur, it relies on zod/v4 for validation
+this hook is used to create a form state, it will validate the form state on input and blur.

 ```svelte
 <script lang="ts">